Cells are places of sharing and connection.

 We are always growing cells, so that new groups are available for friends and acquaintances to be included, encouraged, loved and healed, as well as given the opportunity to learn and share.
 We’d like to keep expanding an authentic church in this way.

-The Bible says that the earliest Christians “continued to meet together in the temple courts” [publicly, in a large group for worship and teaching] and ”broke bread in their homes and ate together with glad and sincere hearts” [privately, in small groups for encouragement and mutual care] (Acts 2:46-7).
+The earliest Christians “continued to meet together in the temple courts” [publicly, in a large group for worship and teaching] and ”broke bread in their homes and ate together with glad and sincere hearts” [privately, in small groups for encouragement and mutual care] (from the New Testament, Acts 2:46-7).
 We follow that example.

 There are many different kinds of people in the world, so there need to be many varieties of cell groups.
 However the circle is formed, when people sit down together in love, with Jesus in their midst, good things happen.
 We look forward to the gifts you will bring to your circle of ten!